MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 Using these drivers will still allow you to run your tests locally without additional modifications, but enables you to "label" test steps in your test execution using `driver.label("text")`.
 The text and a screenshot from the device will be visible in test report in  Test Cloud.

-A recommended practice is to have a call to label in the `@After` method, this will include a screenshot of the app final state in the test report.
-The screenshot will be taken, even if a test is failing, and often provides valuable information as to why it does so.
-An example `@After` method for a test could look like this:
+A recommended practice is to have a call to label in the `@After` method, which will include a screenshot of the app final state in the test report.
+A screenshot will be taken, even if a test is failing, and often provides valuable information as to why it does so.
+An example `@After` method for a test could look like this code:

 ```java
     @After